MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/shared-calling-plan.md

 - You must have Teams PowerShell Module version 5.5.0 to use the new -CsTeamsSharedCallingRoutingPolicy cmdlets.
 You'll use these cmdlets to create and manage Shared Calling policies.
 For more information, see [Configure Shared Calling policies](shared-calling-setup.md).

+- You must ensure that users enabled for Shared Calling are able to make emergency calls.
+For information, see [Configure Shared Calling routing policies](shared-calling-setup.md).

 ## Emergency calling requirements

-As an admin, you must ensure that users enabled for Shared Calling are able to make emergency calls.

 You must create and assign an emergency call routing policy for each user enabled for Shared Calling--regardless of the type of number used for the resource account: Calling Plan, Operator Connect, or Direct Routing.
 You can specify emergency numbers by using the [emergency call routing policy](/powershell/module/skype/new-csteamsemergencycallroutingpolicy).